liangzifei/MRH-Net/README.md

 # Prepare your own data(with your own training)
 ## Specific steps to prepare yourself training and testing
+Before training the MR and histology data needs to be cooregistered.
+Any tool achieving accurate voxel-wise registration is good candidate.
+In our work the following tools are used:

 ### step1.
 In training data preparison(MRH_trainingG.m)
 - In training data preparison(MRH_trainingG.m), please replace the training analyze images by your own dMRI data.